 This portfolio of chips offers very fast pattern rates and pixel data rates well suited for solutions requiring programmable, high speed light patterns.

-Targeting 363 - 420 nm, these DMDs steer patterns of UV light to interact with light-sensitive materials.
+Targeting 363 - 420 nm, these DMDs steer patterns of UV light to print fine features on light-sensitive materials.